 There is a pretty good chance you have been spammed by an overseas —or even local— SEO company guaranteeing you results for a low, low price.
 In fact, one national firm we work with spoke with and received quotes from 10 different SEO agencies before deciding to work with us.
 The range of prices they were quoted varied between $1,500/month to $15,000/month.
 How is that possible?

 Unfortunately, buying SEO can be tricky when everyone makes the same promise of first page success.
 There are some things you just should not bargain shop, and the future of your law firm is one of them.
 If you do sign up with one of these companies, hopefully you will just find yourself the victim of black hat tactics, poor quality content and bad link building.
 At worst, however, you might have just given access to your entire digital presence — and possibly confidential or sensitive personal or financial information — to scammers.

 Always research the company you are considering hiring, and don’t be fooled by one-size-fits-all promises.
 A good SEO company will take the time to research your law firm and set realistic expectations with you.
-This is why we spend on average five hours between speaking with and educating our clients on how SEO works and what we do; doing competitive research and reviewing options; and most importantly, setting expectations.
+This is why we spend on average five hours between speaking with and educating our clients on how SEO works and what we do, conducting competitive research and reviewing options and — most importantly — setting expectations.
 We know this is an important decision for your firm, and it’s one that we don’t take lightly.